 Supermarket ALDI’s buying manager Jason Boywer says many local organic wines can be overpriced and underwhelming.
 So, to make things affordable, they sell the AC Byrne McLaren Vale Organic and Biodynamic Shiraz 2019 for $9.99 and Vinology McLaren Vale Organic Biodynamic Cabernet Sauvignon 2020 for $11.99.

 ALDI recently offered one of the author’s favourites, the Tavernello Organic Sangiovese Rubicone IGT 2018.
 Its $7 price tag can mislead since the wine is of a high quality with clean berry flavours decent character, despite being produced by a large winery in Italy, or perhaps because of it.
-ALDI has also sold the El Toro Macho Organico (Tempranillo) for $7 too, so the supermarket’s buying power can benefit local wine drinkers.
+ALDI has also sold the El Toro Macho Organico (Tempranillo) for $7, so the supermarket’s buying power can benefit local wine drinkers.

-Other good value organic wines I discovered was the Grancari Estate Wines produced by the McLaren Vale certified organic winery in South Australia.
-Its Shiraz and Grenache wines and Rhone Valley style blends are organically are made from mature vines, with some vines dating from the 1940s.
+Other good value organic wines I discovered were the Grancari Estate Wines produced by the McLaren Vale certified organic winery in South Australia.
+Its Shiraz and Grenache wines and Rhone Valley style blends are made organically are made from mature vines, with some vines dating from the 1940s.
 New and old French and American oak are used to mature the organic wines, which sell for between $10-$20 a bottle.
-A favourite of mime was the preservative-free organic 2018 Grenache Shiraz ($15), also available preservative-free for the same price.
+A favourite of mine was the preservative-free organic 2018 Grenache Shiraz ($15), also available preservative-free for the same price.

 In Victoria, Baileys of Glenrowan boasts 143 hectares (353 acres) of organic vineyards in north-eastern Victoria planted with varieties best suited to the region – Shiraz, Durif, Muscat and Muscadelle.
 Certified organic in 2011, Baileys adopted organic farming practices early in Australia.
 From vintage 2019, all of Baileys of Glenrowan table wines have been organically grown and produced, without synthetic chemicals, sprays, fertilisers, herbicides, pesticides, or any other products that are not naturally occurring.